Most Data Architects Work in 2D.

 A data architect with a proprietary methodology is not the same as a contractor with experience.

-Most architects working on enterprise programmes apply experience and judgement.
-The output quality is a function of who you placed.
-PRISM changes that equation.
-The methodology is documented, the rules are deterministic, and the output is consistent across engagements regardless of how complex the landscape is.
+Most architects on enterprise programmes apply experience and judgement — output quality is a function of who you placed.
+PRISM changes the equation: documented methodology, deterministic rules, consistent output regardless of landscape complexity.

 // Questions